Homalos/ctp/README.md

 This project automatically generates Python APIs based on the CTP C++ API, making it easier for CTP Python developers to maintain the latest CTP interfaces and quickly upgrade CTP versions.

+Note: This project has only been tested under CTP v6.7.11.
+Other versions have not been tested.
+The project CTP version number is configured in the `ctp/__init__.py` file.

 ## 1. Compilation Environment

 This project is compiled using the following environment.
 If you use other tool versions, please make appropriate adjustments.